CorporateCavalry/CC_Website/templates/intro_statement.md

 Teamwork is vital as the challenges require every member to complete.
 You'll be taking turns asynchronously, so strategize together to reach a solution.
 Clear paths for your teammates, but be wary as the wrong move could just as easily block them.

-Before the challenges begin on [start_date], please sign up with your email using the following link:
+Before the challenges begin on [start_date], please sign up with your email and install the app using the following link:
 [url_join_page]

 For more information about Corporate Cavalry visit: